Where are the Best public Swimming Pools near me?

 Sat & Sun 1pm to 5:45pm

-This is the first summer for Liberty Recreation Center since its recent renovation–so we’re excited to break in the swimming pools’ new hammock area, lily pad pool crossing and the general refresh!
+This is the second summer for Liberty Recreation Center since its recent renovation–so we’re excited to further break in the swimming pools’ new hammock area, lily pad pool crossing, and the general refresh!

 Tom Muehlenbeck Recreation Center